nf-core/diseasemodulediscovery/docs/output.md

 If the resulting modules are similar to those from the original network (indicated through a high Jaccard index), this indicates that the methods rely mainly on node degree rather than on the specific edge connections.

-The corresponding distribution as well as its mean value are part of the MultiQC report.
+The corresponding distribution, as well as its mean value, is part of the MultiQC report.

 <details markdown="1">
 <summary>Output files</summary>